Profitbase/Episode-Docs/articles/flow/flows/running-flows/nested-execution.md

 <br/>

 4) The final steps of `Create order` is to return the Order object so it can be used by the caller.
 To do this, you can either add a [Define Type](../../actions/built-in/define-type.md) action or define the the Order object using [custom code](../defining-custom-code.md).
-We've chosen to use custom code in this example.
+We've opted for custom code in this example.

 <br/>